OSSCanada/microhackfest/HOL/03_WebAppContainers/README.md

 ### 3. Deploy an App with GitHub

 **This method is ___not___ a container exercise.**
-The purpose of this seciton is to help you understand that there is more than one type of deployment option.
+The purpose of this section is to help you understand that there is more than one type of deployment option.

 ![pull/tag/push](images/deploy_app_with_github.png)